JAYASRI-SRIDHAR/JavaSeleniumTestNGMavenProject/README.md

+**This Project was to Learn Java Selenium with TestNG using Maven as the build tool.
+**
-Websites utilised for testing are: automationpractice.com, saucedemo.com, the-internet owasp-juice-shop and LambdaTest e-commerce Playground
+**Websites utilised for testing are: automationpractice.com, saucedemo.com, the-internet owasp-juice-shop and LambdaTest e-commerce Playground
+**

-Scenarios Covered and learnt in this project:
+**Scenarios Covered and learnt in this project:
+**
 Selection of values from a Table
 Ticking and unticking checkboxes using selenium Right-clicking using selenium